-Choose RealTracks from Recently Chosen Favorites opens a list of recent RealTracks used.
+Choose RealTracks from Recently Chosen shows a list of recently used RealTracks.

 Choose No RealTracks for this track will remove the current selection from the track.

 Generate seven variations of WAVs (for whole/part of song) will generate 7 variations of WAVs from the same RealTracks for either a portion of the song or the whole song.
 Once the files are generated, they can be accessed from the Drop Station.